nextpyp/pyp/docs/workshop/nysbc_day1.rst

     - Select a tomogram you wish to visualize the particles in.
 I will be using TS_01.

-    - Click into the :bdg-primary:`Pre-processing` block, go to **Tilt Series** tab and **Tomogram** sub tab.
+    - Click into the :bdg-secondary:`Pre-processing` block, go to **Tilt Series** tab and **Tomogram** sub tab.
 On this page, click the search icon, search for TS_43.
 Click the green button immediately above the tomogram display.
 This will download the tomogram in .rec format.

-    - Click into the :bdg-primary:`Particle refinement` block, go to the **Metadata** tab.
+    - Click into the :bdg-secondary:`Particle refinement` block, go to the **Metadata** tab.
 On this page, type **TS_43** into the search bar and click **Search**.
 Click the .star file to download particle alignments.

     - Go to the **Reconstruction** tab and download the **Cropped Map**.